 If we want to move at even smaller and more precise values, the stepper motor has to use microstepping.
 The downside of microstepping though, is the movements aren’t as precise as we want them to be.

 It is easy to avoid your extruder having to use microstepping by using either the full or half-step values for your 3D printer, relating to layer heights.

 I did a recent post which has a section about microstepping/layer heights and its ability to give you better quality prints.

-Basically, with an Ender 3 Pro 3D printer you have a full step value of 0.04mm.
+Basically, with an Ender 3 Pro 3D printer or Ender 3 V2 for example, you have a full step value of 0.04mm.
 How you use this value is by only printing in layer heights that are divisible by 0.04, so 0.2mm, 0.16mm, 0.12mm and so on.
-These are known as ‘magic numbers.
+These are known as ‘magic numbers’.